David Fletcher (baseball): 2018–2020: Utility role

-2021–present: Time in the middle infield
+2021–2023: Time in the middle infield

 On April 1, 2021, just hours before the Angels' Opening Day game against the Chicago White Sox, it was announced that Fletcher signed a five-year, $26 million extension with the team.
 The deal included two club options that could extend the contract to seven years and $41 million in value.
 Upon signing the extension, Fletcher stated that he would like to play his entire career with the Angels.
 From June 13 to July 17, Fletcher compiled a 26-game hitting streak, including four-hit performances on June 14, July 6, and July 11.
 The streak ended on July 18 when he went 0-for-5 in a 7–4 loss to the Seattle Mariners.
 The streak was the longest in the majors for the 2021 season and was the second-longest in Angels history, surpassing Rod Carew's 25-game streak from 1982 but falling short of Garret Anderson's 28-game streak from 1998.
 Fletcher struggled near the end of the season, batting .161 with a .400 on-base plus slugging (OPS) in the final 51 games of the year.
-He finished the season batting .262 with two home runs, 47 RBIs, and 15 stolen bases (18 attempts) in 157 games.
+He finished the season batting .262 with two home runs, 47 RBI, and 15 stolen bases (18 attempts) in 157 games.
 He had the highest percentage of softly hit balls of all major leaguers at 23.2%, the lowest percentage of hard-hit balls at 17.3%, and had the most infield hits in the major leagues with 28.
 He also took fewer pitches per plate appearance than any other MLB batter at 3.33.